 Buying and Selling Real Estate on Land Contract

-In Michigan, buyers and sellers of real estate have the option of using a unique financing mechanism that can, in certain situtations, provide a superior means of structuring a property sale.
+Buyers and sellers of real estate have the option of using a unique financing mechanism that can, in certain situations, provide a superior means of structuring a property sale.
 This mechanism, known as a land contract, is a popular form of seller financing used in real estate transactions (often residential) that serves an alternative to traditional forms of financing, such as through a mortgage.

 During times of high interest rates (unlike the current climate) and when the borrower does not want to go into the regular borrowing market place for reasons of either lack of a down payment or some other issue, land contracts are popular sales tools.
 They allow a seller and a buyer to be more creative on financial terms and address a buyer’s shortage of funds available for the transaction.

 This article is intended to provide a brief overview of how land contracts work and discuss some of the pros and cons of using this form of financing to buy or sell real estate.

 A land contract is an agreement that provides for both the conveyance of real property and the financing in the transaction.
 In a land contract, the seller provides the financing for the buyer to purchase the property—essentially in the form of an installment sale.
 The seller determines down payment, interest rate, installments, and requires payment of taxes and insurance premiums.
 Although the buyer takes possession at the outset, the seller continues to own the property, pay the mortgage and taxes, and hold the deed until all terms of the contract are met.